swikriti04/loan_exercise/README.md

 - Generate a model to predict which entry will have loan_status equals to 'Fully Paid'.
 - Please share the notebook(s)/python script(s) that you created to generate the above.
 - For each major step involved, please explain the reason why you are implementing the step.

+Note : the account q2c_user only have the read access.
+The operation should be performed on dataframe and output the result to csv file.